On hold: Tokyo Olympics postponed to 2021

 “To all the athletes: take a breath, regroup, take care of yourself and your families.
 Your time will come,” she wrote on Twitter.

-IOC President Thomas Bach and Japanese prime minister Abe Shinzo met via phone Tuesday morning, and they, along with a handful of executives from the IOC and Japan’s organizing committee, agreed to make the call.
+IOC President Thomas Bach and Japanese Prime Minister Shinzo Abe spoke via phone Tuesday morning, and they, along with a handful of executives from the IOC and Japan’s organizing committee, agreed to make the call to delay games that have been reported to cost upward of $28 billion to stage.

 Other Olympics — 1916, 1940 and 1944 — have been canceled because of war, but none have ever been postponed for any reason, let alone a renegade virus that has accounted for more than 375,000 cases worldwide, with numbers growing exponentially.
-The Tokyo Games would still be called the 2020 Olympics, even though they will be held in 2021.
+The Tokyo Games would still be called the 2020 Olympics, even though they will be held in 2021 — the first time the games will be held in an odd-numbered year since the modern era began in 1896.

 “The leaders agreed that the Olympic Games in Tokyo could stand as a beacon of hope,” the IOC said in a statement.

-The decision offers a sense of relief for athletes, who no longer have to press forward with training under near-impossible conditions, unsure of when, exactly, they need to be ready — and for what.
+The decision offers a sense of relief for the 11,000 or so potential Olympians from more than 200 countries, who no longer have to press forward with training under near-impossible conditions, unsure of when, exactly, they need to be ready — and for what.

 “Thankful to finally have some clarity regarding The Olympic Games.
 A huge decision but I think the right one for sure,” British sprinter Adam Gemili said on Twitter.
 "Time to regain, look after each other during this difficult period and go again when the time is right!"

 One reason the IOC took longer to make the decision was because it wanted to figure out logistics.
 It will be a daunting challenge.
-Many of the arenas, stadiums and hotels are under contract for a games held from July 24-August 7.
+Many of the arenas, stadiums and hotels are under contract for a games held from July 24 to August 9.
 Remaking those arrangements is doable, but will come at a cost.
-Tokyo has already spent a reported $28 billion to stage the games.
+There are also considerations beyond the price tag.
+Among them: The $1 billion-plus the IOC was to receive from NBC, the millions in smaller athlete endorsement contracts that are now in limbo, the budgets of the individual national Olympic committees, to name a few.

 There’s also the matter of the international sports schedule.
-Virtually all 33 sports on the Olympic program have key events, including world championships, on the docket for 2021.
+Nearly all 33 sports on the Olympic program have key events, including world championships, on the docket for 2021.
 Perhaps the best example of what a disruption this can cause would come from track.
 Famous Hayward Field at University of Oregon was rebuild and expanded at the cost of $200 million to hold next year’s world championships.
-Now that event could be postponed, canceled or see its stature greatly diminished if its run within months of a rescheduled Olympics.
+Now that event will likely be postponed.

-“A lot can happen in one year, so we have to think about what we have to do,” said Toshiro Muto, the CEO of the organizing committee.
-“The decision came upon us all of a sudden."
+“There are a lot of pieces of a huge and very difficult jigsaw puzzle," Bach said.

 But for weeks, it was becoming increasingly clear that pressing on with a July 24 starting date was no longer a choice.

-Virtually every sport across the globe has suspended play in the wake of the pandemic.
-The worldwide economy is faltering and people are increasingly being told it's not safe to congregate in large groups or, in some cases, even to leave their houses.
+Just about every sport across the globe has suspended play in the wake of the pandemic.
+The worldwide economy is faltering and people are increasingly being told it's not safe to congregate in large groups or, in some cases, even to leave their homes.
 Gyms are closed across America.
-Holding Olympic trials in a matter of months was becoming a virtual impossibility.
+Holding Olympic trials in a matter of months was becoming untenable.

 Olympic committees in Canada and Australia were saying they either would not, or could not, send a team to Tokyo in July.
 World Athletics and the three biggest sports in the United States — swimming, track and gymnastics — were calling for a postponement.